Assignment 3: Array Puzzles¶

 Sorted values: 0 3 5 6 7 8 9

-Your program should create a frequency table, counting the number of times that each number is randomly generated.
+Your program should roll the given number of dice 10000 times, and count the number of times that each possible value is rolled.
+You should use an array as a frequency table to track this information.
 Think carefully about how you can use an array for this purpose.
 How big should our array be?
-Can we define a relationship between the random values that are generated and how we count them in the array?
+Can we define a relationship between the random values that are generated by “rolling” the dice and how we count them in the array?

 Some iterative development tips:

-• Try making your array before you write the code for generating random numbers.
+Try making your array before you write the code for generating random numbers.
 Try using the array to print out information with the same structure as the example below (even though the frequencies will all be 0).
-Make sure the numbers start at 1 and go up to exactly max.

 Example Output: